anjalisilva/TestingPackage/README.md

 platform (Mac, Windows, Linux (Debian, Fedora/Redhat, Ubuntu)), used to develop the package.
 There should be no `Shiny` implementation at this point.
-You may obtain this information by running `utils::sessionInfo()`.

-E.g., `TestingPackage` is an R package to demonstrate components of a simple R package.
-This includes the main components: DESCRIPTION, NAMESPACE, man subdirectory and R subdirectory.
+You may obtain this information by running `utils::sessionInfo()`. <br> <br> E.g., `TestingPackage` is an R package to demonstrate components of a simple R package.
+This includes the main
+components: DESCRIPTION, NAMESPACE, man subdirectory and R subdirectory.
 Additionally, LICENSE, README and subdirectories vignettes, tests, data and inst are also explored.
 The package is targeted for BCB410H (Applied Bioinformatics) students, who are to define a useful tool for the analysis of biological data in the format of a public R package housed on GitHub.
 The scope of the R package is to add to or improve a current work flow in bioinformatics or computational biology.
 The tool should contain functions to perform analysis of biological data and to produce a compelling graphical output, ideally to support for exploratory analysis.
 The `TestingPackage` package was developed using `R version 4.1.1 (2021-08-10)`,
 `Platform: x86_64-apple-darwin17.0 (64-bit)` and